zamilbahri/cp386_a4/README.md

-# Allocation
+# CP386 Assignment 4: Memory Allocation

 ## Features

 This program simulates operating system memory management at an abstract level.
-The user may allocate a certain amount of memory, and then assign portions of the memory pool to certain processes using one of three algorithmns: First Fit (F), Best Fit (B), and Worst Fit (W).
-They may release processes, which releases the memory back to the pool and makes it available.
+The user may request allocate a certain amount of memory, and then assign portions of this memory pool to certain processes using one of three algorithmns: First Fit (F), Best Fit (B), and Worst Fit (W).
+The user may release processes, which releases the memory back to the pool and makes it available.
 To get around memory fragmentation, the user may also request to perform memory compaction, which would remove any holes in between used memory.

 The following is a list of commands:
 |   Description  | Command |                 Arguments                |